GBHyland/APS-Process-Workflow-intermediate/README.md

 -	Press the Save button on the Change Value popup window.
 10. Finally, add an end event to your process.
 Select the Publish to Alfresco task, then select the end event icon from the small popup menu.
 11. Save your process and close the editor.
-12. Navigate to your application and republish.
+12. Navigate to your application and republis-
 13. Test your updated process in the Digital Workspace

 ## Lab 4: Create a Data Model